milesj/optimal/website/docs/schemas.md

 );
 ```

-Unions support multiple predicates of the same type in unison, and the first one that passes
+Unions support multiple schemas of the same type in unison, and the first one that passes validation
-validation will be used.
+will be used.

 ```ts
 optimal(